kandros/react-testing-assessment/README.md

 #### 3) withRepo Function children Component testing

-Create a **withRepo** HOC with uses Github Api that can be used as follows.
+Create a **withRepo** HOC that uses Github Api that can be used as follows.

 Test loading, error and good-response scenarios (the network calls should be mocked and not hit the network)